RepleDEV/studyc/Notes/Math/Topics/Trigonometry.md

 $$
 A=\frac{1}{2}h_b \times b
 $$
-Given the side lengths of the two adjacent sides to an angle of any triangle, we can calculate the area of said triangle.
+Given the side lengths of the two adjacent sides to an angle of any triangle and the angle itself, we can calculate the area of said triangle.
 ![[Pasted image 20230814201703.png]]
+Here, we can see that if we draw a perpendicular line $h_b$ of $b$ that goes through a corner of the triangle, it divides the triangle into two right triangles.
 $$
 \begin{align*}
 h_b&=\sin(\gamma)\times a\\